vishnuvp0213/BMI-machine/README.md

 ### Project Description
 This project involves building a BMI calculator using arduino uno,ultrasonic sensor,load cell and HX711 module .The ultrasonic sensor measures height,while the load cell and HX711 module measures weight.The arduino processes these inputs to calculate and display the BMI.And also it provides the details of the range of that measure.

-.The objective of this project is to develop an arduino based BMI calculator that can The objective of this project is to develop an Arduino-based BMI calculator that can take  a person's height and weight as input , calculate their BMI, and display it on an LCD screen.
-Additionally, it will indicate the range in which the calculated BMI falls (underweight, normal weight, overweight, or obese) based on established BMI categories.
-This device aims to be simple, portable, and user-friendly, catering to individuals who need quick access to BMI information in settings such as fitness centers, health clinics, or even at home.This solution would not only provide a cost-effective alternative to BMI tracking but also promote awareness of healthy body weight maintenance with quick access, and real-time information to people at all economic status
+The objective of this project  is to develop an affordable, user-friendly BMI calculator using simple and readily available components intented to provide low cost solution for all individuals at all economic status.

  )
 []

 ###  The Solution (that nobody asked for)
-[This project aims to develop an affordable, user-friendly BMI calculator using an Arduino Uno,  load cell ,HX711 module, and an ultrasonic sensor.
-This device is intended to provide a low-cost solution for individuals  offering basic health information without expensive equipment.
-By using simple and readily available components, the system will calculate Body Mass Index (BMI) through the following steps:
+[Since our aim is to provide low-cost, readily accessible,effective solution ,we are using arduino based BMI calculator.Such that it can provide quick access with real time information to all individuals in an affordable way even from their home.

+Way of working:
 1.weight measurement:
-The load cell, paired with an HX711 amplifier, will measure the user's weight.
+The load cell, which get connected with a hx711 amplifier or module, can measure the user's weight.
 The HX711 module is specifically designed to amplify the load cell's output, providing accurate weight data to the Arduino.

 2.Height Measurement:

 The ultrasonic sensor will measure the user's height.
-This sensor works by emitting ultrasonic waves and measuring the time taken for the ↓ waves to bounce back from the top of the user's head, providing the height.
+This sensor works by emitting ultrasonic waves and measuring the time taken for the waves to bounce back from the top of the user's head, providing the height.

 3. BMI Calculation:

-With the weight and height data, the Arduino will calculate BMI using the formula: BMI Weight (kg)/ Height (m)2
+With the weight and height data, the Arduino will calculate BMI using the formula:  Weight (kg)/ Height (m)2

 • The system will then display the calculated BMI, allowing users to understand their weight category and overall health status.